Some people 'getting the broadband speed they pay for'

-Regulator Ofcom found that as many as 37 people, mostly in urban areas, are receiving speeds of up to 20 megabytes and can download an entire film in less than the average lifespan of a cat.
+Regulator Ofcom found that as many as 37 people, mostly in London, are receiving speeds of up to 20 megabytes and can download an entire film in less than the average lifespan of a cat.

 The UK telecoms industry has now pledged to rip out the last few remaining yards of fibre optic cable and replace it with a load of stretched-out coat hangers.